List of Western Australian State of Origin captains and coaches

 This is a list of players who captained and coached the Western Australian football team in State of Origin interstate matches, held between 1977 and 1998.
-State of Origin was introduced in 1977 to allow Western-Australia-born players in the Victorian Football League (VFL) to play for their home state.
+State of Origin was introduced in 1977 to allow Western-Australia-born players in the Victorian Football League (VFL) to play for their origin state.

 Captains

 A total of 15 different players captained Western Australia at State of Origin level: